dasch-swiss/dsp-js-lib/README.md

     console.log(res);
   },
   (error) => {
-    // for some reason, the request failed console.error(error);
+    // if, for some reason, the request failed console.error(error);
   }
 );